 History and music of the piccolo

-Highly-pitched flutes existed in prehistoric times, but, as an instrument with close family ties with the flute, the piccolo was not developed until the early 18th century, and then probably only because flute makers, in order to compete with the recorder family, needed a flute to parallel the range of the sopranino recorder.
+Highly-pitched flutes existed in prehistoric times, but, as an instrument with close family ties with the flute, the piccolo was not developed until the early eighteenth century, and then probably only because flute makers, in order to compete with the recorder family, needed a flute to parallel the range of the sopranino recorder.

 Handel appears to have been the first to specify flauto piccolo (in his Water Music, 1717).
 Vivaldi's three concerti, RV 443–445, usually played today on piccolo, were in fact written for flautino, the Italian term for flageolet, or soprano recorder, and other 18th-century examples (for sixth-flute, octave-flute, etc.) were doubtless all written for types of recorder.
 However, piccolo players in search of a true piccolo concerto are satisfied by Valentino Bucchi's work of 1973.
 Arcady Dubensky, the Russian violinist, wrote a Capriccio for solo piccolo in 1948, and there is a sonata for piccolo ad piano (1956) by the Dutchman Ton Bruynèl.